xvnpw/ai-security-analyzer/README.md

     --include "**/*.java"
 ```

-## Deep Analysis in GitHub Mode
+## Deep Analysis in GitHub Mode (Experimental)

 Enable **Deep Analysis** in **GitHub Mode** to perform an in-depth examination of specific attack surfaces, threats, or attack trees within a GitHub repository.
+Deep analysis is currently supported only by Gemini 2.0 Flash Thinking Experimental model.

 ### Enabling Deep Analysis